-The Clerk to the Corporation shall act as Clerk to the Appeals Committee and Special Committee.
-However, if the Clerk to the Corporation is the subject or is materially involved, the Corporation will appoint an alternative Clerk.
-The Clerk to the Committee (or alternative) shall be responsible for the production and appropriate circulation of all minutes, papers and correspondence arising in connection with any meetings convened by the Committees or any investigations.
+The Director of Governance shall act as Clerk to the Appeals Committee and Special Committee.
+However, if the Director of Governance is the subject or is materially involved, the Corporation will appoint an alternative Clerk.
+The Director of Governance (or alternative) shall be responsible for the production and appropriate circulation of all minutes, papers and correspondence arising in connection with any meetings convened by the Committees or any investigations.